Dvarkian/metricify/README.md

 First, create a .bmk bookmarks file using `pdf-bookmark -p input.pdf`, where `input.pdf` is the original pdf file with imperial units (eg. `phb.pdf`).

 Now, insert these bookmarks into our new pdf using `pdf-bookmark -p input.pdf -b bookmark.bmk -o output.pdf`, where input.pdf is the metric OCR'ed PDF file produced by the optical content recocognition algorithm (eg. `355phb-metric-ghost-ocr.pdf`), bookmark.bmk is the `.bmk` bookmarks file we have just created, and output.pdf will be the new file with bookmarks (eg. `355phb-metric-ghost-ocr-bmk.pdf`).
+You can now delete the `.bmk` bookmarks file if you want to.

 And that's it!
 Tada!
 Enjoy your lovely no-longer-imperial PDF file.